-The programme fee includes accommodation and breakfast and lunch served at the study center all school days.
+The programme fee includes accommodation, and breakfast all school days.
 The Ghanaian food is tasty, inspired by both old and new trade routes.

-The student house, Nana Bema Hotel, is centrally located on top of one of the many hill tops in the city, offering a splendid view of the surroundings.
+The student houses are centrally located.
 The students share on suite bedrooms, with two or three other students, communal kitchen, living room, study areas, balcony and a large covered patio.
 This outdoor space is frequently used for studies and group work, meetings, dining, film screenings and parties in the weekends.

 Travel in Ghana